Help Choosing a Wet Suit or Dry Suit

 Dry suits work by keeping the water out whilst trapping a layer of air next to your skin which is a better insulator of heat than water.
 There are two major types of dry suit – trilaminate and neoprene.

-Auto Dump (Right) Inflator (Middle) Cuff Dump (Left)
+Auto Dump (Left) Inflator (Middle) Cuff Dump (Right), not to scale.

-The valves allow air to enter and exit the suit whilst submerged.
+The valves allow air to enter and exit the suit whilst submerged similar to your BCD.

 There are two types of dump valve available on dry suits – cuff dump and auto shoulder dump.